Top 10 Most Dangerous U.S. States of 2016

 24. West Virginia

 West Virginia is a state located in the Appalachian region of the Southern United States.
 It is bordered by Pennsylvania to the north, Maryland to the east and northeast, Virginia to the southeast, Kentucky to the southwest, and Ohio to the northwest.
-West Virginia is the 41st largest state by area,... read more
+West Virginia is the 41st-largest state by area and... read more

 25. New Mexico

-New Mexico is a state located in the southwestern region of the United States of America.
+New Mexico is a state in the southwestern region of the United States.
 It shares borders with Arizona, Texas, Colorado, Oklahoma, and the Mexican states of Chihuahua and Sonora.
-Known for its desert landscapes, Native American heritage, and influence of Spanish colonial culture, New... read more
+Known for its desert landscapes, Native American heritage, and Spanish colonial influence, New Mexico has a distinctive multicultural... read more

 26. Minnesota